First Epistle of Peter: Context

-The Petrine author writes of his addressees undergoing "various trials" (1 Peter 1:6), being "tested by fire" (which isn't a physical reference but a metaphor for a spiritual warfare; 1:7), maligned "as evildoers" (2:12) and suffering "for doing good" (3:17).
+The Petrine author writes of his addressees undergoing "various trials" (1 Peter 1:6), being "tested by fire" (which is not a physical reference but a metaphor for spiritual warfare; 1:7), maligned "as evildoers" (2:12) and suffering "for doing good" (3:17).
 Based on such internal evidence, biblical scholar John Elliott summarizes the addressees' situation as one marked by undeserved suffering.
 Verse 3:19, "Spirits in prison", is a continuing theme in Christianity, and one considered by most theologians to be enigmatic and difficult to interpret.

 A number of verses in the epistle contain possible clues about the reasons Christians experienced opposition.
 Exhortations to live blameless lives (2:15; 3:9, 13, 16) may suggest that the Christian addressees were accused of immoral behavior, and exhortations to civil obedience (2:13–17) perhaps imply that they were accused of disloyalty to governing powers.

 However, scholars differ on the nature of persecution inflicted on the addressees of 1 Peter.
 Some read the epistle to be describing persecution in the form of social discrimination, while some read them to be official persecution.